Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Problem Statement Proposed Stress Test

 We now introduce our stress test diagnostic protocol against test-time scaling (TTS) strategies.
 Our method, which we refer to as \textsc{RefDiv}, short for \emph{Reference-Guided Diversity Stress Test Protocol}, builds upon other evolutionary approaches (e.g. AutoDAN \citep{liu2024autodangeneratingstealthyjailbreak}) but is specifically designed to explore the generation diversity induced by TTS strategies.
 The key insight is that TTS procedures often \textit{aggregate} or \textit{resample} (e.g. via Best-of-$N$ or Monte-Carlo-Tree-Search) \textit{diverse} generations before selecting a final solution, making them particularly sensitive to perturbations that shift the distribution of candidate responses and then reduce \textit{diversity}.

 \textbf{Objective.} Given an initial prompt $x \in \mathcal{X}$, our goal as part of the stress test is to construct an adversarially perturbed prompt $x' = \mathcal{A}(x; \mathcal{M}, \mathcal{T}, r)$ such that the selected model output $y' = \mathcal{T}(x'; \mathcal{M}, r, \mathcal{G}(x'; \mathcal{M}))$ violates predefined safety constraints.
 To this end, we employ a population-based genetic algorithm (GA) that iteratively mutates a population of evolving candidate adversarial prompts and selects the most promising ones according to a carefully designed fitness function.
+Appendix \ref{app:algo_details_gen} provides more details about the genetic algorithm.

 \textbf{Diversity-Guided Fitness Function.} Let $C_x$ denote the set of candidate generations produced by $\mathcal{M}$ given input $x$ under the TTS sampling procedure.
 To encourage low-diversity candidate generations, we use Shannon entropy $H(\cdot)$ as a diversity measure: where $H(p) = - \sum_{i=1}^{|\mathcal{V}|} p_i \log p_i,$ computes the token-level Shannon entropy across the candidate set $C_x$.
 Intuitively, lower entropy indicates that the generations are less diverse, increasing the chance that the generated candidates are mostly alike.
 Thus, if we can additionally steer the candidate set towards harmful response generation while making the generation tree less diverse, we increase the likelihood of a problematic candidate being selected by the TTS strategy during the stress test.